cloudbiskuit/notefort/README.md

    chmod +x create-backend-resources.sh
    ./create-backend-resources.sh
    ```
+Before running the script, ensure that AWS CLI is configured on your system.

 ### Prerequisites: HashiCorp Cloud Vault Secrets
 In HashiCorp Vault Cloud Secrets, Create a secret `MYSQL_PASSWORD`containing the MySQL database password.